dvfrancis/older-and-wider/README.md

 - General

     - All pages will be responsive at different screen sizes, and change layout accordingly and appropriately.
-    - All images shown in this section are taken from the desktop site, to give the clearest examples possible (apart from the Header section which also shows the header as seen on mobile devices, with hamburger menu).
+    - All screenshots shown in this section were taken from the desktop site, to give the clearest examples possible (apart from the Header section which also shows the header as seen on mobile devices, with a hamburger menu).

 - Browser Tab Icon: